TomWyllie/folkfriend/README.md

 # FolkFriend
 Scripts and Web Application for folk music tune transcription and recognition.

+This is the Github repository for the FolkFriend app, for advanced users and developers of the app.
+If you are looking to simply use the web version of the app please instead go to [folkfriend.app](https://folkfriend.app).

 # Dependencies
 - `rust` (for compiling the folkfriend library from source to run natively)
 - `python 3.x` (for running some misc scripts, for example evaluating datasets)